 The U.S. Department of Agriculture’s (USDA) Business and Industry (B&I) guaranteed loan program is designed to help credit-worthy rural businesses find capital and stimulate business growth.
 The goal of this program is to support the creation and preservation of important jobs in rural areas by providing guarantees up to 80% of a loan made by the lender.

 These loans can be used for a variety of purposes, including modernizing or expanding your business; developing or improving commercial real estate; purchasing machinery, equipment, or supplies; securing working capital; refinancing debt; acquiring business; and integrating agricultural production facilities.
-The government-backed loan program is open to a range of businesses, including
+The government-backed loan program is open to a range of businesses, including these:

 - For-profit businesses